erxes/erxes/docs/docs/deployment/deployment/docker.md

 Example: erxes
 ```

-7. Redis port (6379) will be as default, so press enter.
-8. Set up your password on Redis password (optional).
-9. Elasticsearch url will be as default `localhost:9200`, so just press enter.
-10. Here you have your erxes project successfully installed, then go to your erxes directory with the foloowing command.
+7. Here you have your erxes project successfully installed, then go to your erxes directory with the foloowing command.

 ```
 cd erxes